Alpha Software Blog

 • Prototype ideas faster

-• Build internal tools without hiriing engineers
+• Build internal productivity tools without hiring engineers

-• Try out different workflows
+• Try out different workflows and digital ideas

 • Create disposable apps